joelouthan/Theologicus/src/creed-apostles/apostles10-communion-of-saints.md

 ## The Word

->Hebrews 10:24-25 (CSB) And let us consider one another in order to provoke love and good works, not neglecting to gather together, as some are in the habit of doing, but encouraging each other, and all the more as you see the day approaching.
+>Hebrews 10:24-25 And let us consider one another in order to provoke love and good works, not neglecting to gather together, as some are in the habit of doing, but encouraging each other, and all the more as you see the day approaching.

 ## The Belief

 ### We Belong to One Another: We are One Body

->1 Corinthians 12:26 (CSB) So if one member suffers, all the members suffer with it; if one member is honored, all the members rejoice with it.
+>1 Corinthians 12:26 So if one member suffers, all the members suffer with it; if one member is honored, all the members rejoice with it.

->Ephesians 1:22-23 (CSB) And he subjected everything under his feet and appointed him as head over everything for the church, which is his body, the fullness of the one who fills all things in every way.
+>Ephesians 1:22-23 And he subjected everything under his feet and appointed him as head over everything for the church, which is his body, the fullness of the one who fills all things in every way.

 - American individualism vs. Biblical community
   - Does it mean people get to tell me what to do?